Table of Contents

 Health and Well-being

-Floodwaters are often contaminated with sewage, chemicals, and debris, leading to outbreaks of waterborne diseases such as cholera, typhoid, and leptospirosis.
-Stagnant water becomes a breeding ground for mosquitoes, increasing the incidence of dengue fever and malaria.
-Mental health impacts are also severe—the trauma of losing a home or loved one, the stress of recovery, and the anxiety of future floods can lead to depression, anxiety disorders, and post-traumatic stress.
-Children’s education is frequently interrupted, as schools are damaged or used as evacuation centers, compounding long-term human capital losses.
-The combined health and education deficits from repeated flooding reduce communities’ ability to escape poverty.
+Floodwaters are frequently contaminated with sewage, industrial pollutants, and debris, creating fertile environments for waterborne diseases such as cholera, typhoid, and leptospirosis.
+Additionally, stagnant water promotes the proliferation of mosquitoes, increasing the incidence of vector-borne illnesses like dengue fever and malaria.
+The physical health impacts are compounded by mental health challenges: the trauma of losing homes or loved ones, uncertainty about the future, and the stress of recovery can lead to anxiety disorders, depression, and post-traumatic stress.
+Flooding also disrupts education, as schools are damaged, repurposed as shelters, or inaccessible, leading to long-term setbacks in human capital development.
+These health and educational deficits further entrench poverty and reduce communities' capacity to recover and adapt.

 Vulnerable Populations